ocean-tracking-network/biologging_standardization/templates/fields/deploymentEndType.md

 Deployment end type

 ## Definition
-Classification of tag deployment end.
+Classification of instrument deployment end, i.e. what ended the collection of usable data, which may or may not be tag removal.

 ## Format
 Categorical (e.g. removal, equipment failure, fall off)